Key Terms & Style

 Use degree abbreviations only when you need to identify several individuals by degree on first reference and when using the preferred form would be cumbersome.
 Use these abbreviations only after a full name—never after just a last name.
 When used after a name, an academic abbreviation is set off by commas: Jane Smith, PhD, spoke.

 Use Dr. only for people who are physicians.

-When mentioning college/school affiliation and year of graduation for students and alumni, use Northeastern style for degrees (DMSB, for example).
+If you include both college/school affiliation and year of graduation for students or alumni, use Northeastern style for degrees (DMSB, for example).
 Use these college designations only for internal audiences who will understand what they are; otherwise, identify the college narratively.

 Follow AP style.
 The acronym may be used for the second mention of the organization; it’s not necessary to set the acronym in parentheses on first reference.